 Educational programs designed for homeschool families

-Join us on Monday, October 16th for an interactive, hands-on educational experience designed for children of all ages.
 Workshops are offered throughout the day for different age groups.
 Each workshop includes a list of additional resources to encourage further at-home exploration of the workshop themes.
-Please see below for information about workshops and registration.

-Families can also register their children under the age of 5 for the Little Learners program.
-Available throughout the day, this opportunity features story times, crafts, and guided activities related to the day’s themes.
+Families can also register their children under the age of 5 for Little Learners.
+Available throughout the day, this loosely structured program features story times, crafts, and guided activities related to the day’s themes.
 Children enrolled in Little Learners must be accompanied by a parent or guardian at all times.

 If you have any questions, please contact Katerina Mazzacane, Youth and Family Programs Manager, at 860-236-5621 x222 or email [email protected].